 MacRitchie Reservoir Park

-This park was opened in 1967 and has become a popular spot for joggers and strollers.26 The park’s unique feature, and also notably the Republic’s first band-stand was built over the water, and connected to the shore by a zigzag walkway and a floating fountain.27 Students were allowed to canoe at MacRitchie in 1978, and a boathouse was completed in 1979.28 In 2000, sport fishing was allowed at a designated area on the east end of the reservoir near the Lornie-Thomson Road junction.29 An extensive makeover from 2008 to 2011 under Public Utilities Board’s Active, Beautiful, Clean Waters Programme added a two-storey carpark and toilets with shower facilities.30
+This park was opened in 1967 and has become a popular spot for joggers and strollers.26 The park’s unique feature, and also notably the Republic’s first band-stand was built over the water, and connected to the shore by a zigzag walkway and a floating fountain.27 Students were allowed to canoe at MacRitchie in 1978, and a boathouse was completed in 1979.28 In 2000, sport fishing was allowed at a designated area on the east end of the reservoir near the Lornie-Thomson Road junction.29 An extensive makeover from 2008 to 2011 under the Public Utilities Board’s Active, Beautiful, Clean Waters (ABC Waters) Programme added a two-storey carpark and toilets with shower facilities.30

 Syonan Jinja Shrine